syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/timepicker.md

 {% endtabs %}

-We have attached TimePicker smaple for reference.
+We have attached TimePicker sample for reference.
 Please download the sample from the following link.

 Sample link: https://www.syncfusion.com/downloads/support/directtrac/general/ze/TimePicker-737192613.zip